 High school diploma or equivalent.
 One year of general work experience, including trades or labor, or custodial work.
 Education or training in the facilities maintenance trades may substitute for work experience.
 Must have a valid driver’s license for operation of a motor vehicle in Oregon and possess an acceptable driving record.
 Some positions may require forklift driver certification within six months of employment.

 Knowledge, Skills, and Abilities

-Knowledge of: Common hand tools; basic record keeping techniques; basic workplace safety procedures; basic use of personal computers such as to access automated recordkeeping tools and use email; basic customer service practices.
+Knowledge of: Common hand tools; basic recordkeeping techniques; basic workplace safety procedures; basic use of personal computers to access automated recordkeeping tools and use email; basic customer service practices.

-Skill in: Basic computer use to maintain logs, inventories; respond to service requests and emails; access the computerized maintenance management system; computer use to maintain logs and inventories; respond to service requests and emails; access the computerized maintenance management system; access automated control systems.
+Skills in: Basic computer use to maintain logs, inventories; respond to service requests and emails; access the computerized maintenance management system; access automated control systems.

 Ability to: Learn the functions of and use a variety of tools and power equipment; maintain routine records and reports in computerized and written formats; effectively use email and automated calendaring systems; make arithmetic calculations quickly and accurately; learn and apply health and safety regulations; perform assigned tasks independently and ask for supervision or guidance as needed; understand and follow oral and written directions; work from blue prints, shop drawings and sketches; establish and maintain cooperative working relationships.